“How Wye?” is really two questions:

 In 2002, Wye River opened with nine students and three teachers in a rented wing of a building at Chesapeake College.
 Patricia became director of business and development.
-Chrissy, whose graduate degree was in teaching students with learning disabilities, became Head of School, the same position she holds today.
+Chrissy, whose graduate degree was in teaching students with learning disabilities, became Head of School and in 2020 retired.

 The infant School grew and flourished, moving in 2014 into splendid new space in the revitalized Armory building in Centreville, MD.
 More importantly, the students flourished, gaining the skills, tools, and confidence they needed to succeed at the School, in college, and in life.

 How Does Wye River succeed at educating students with learning differences?